rundatreddit/RESremote/README.md

 # RESremote

-a custom remote for controlling Reddit Enchantment Suite in Unified remote Unzip, drop the folder in .../Unified Remote/remotes/custom/
+A custom remote for controlling Reddit Enchantment Suite in Unified remote.

+Unzip, drop the folder in .../Unified Remote/remotes/custom/